raynald/Notiz/teori.md

 Anti-lock braking system (ABS)

 ## 2.3 Steerng
+The wheels should start turning before you have turned the steering wheel 3 cm

 power steering stops functioning, still save.
 However, electromagnetic power steering, it is not safe to continue driving.

 Electronic stability programme (ESP)